CartoDB/cartodb/doc/API.md

 ##### **layer.setLayer(layerIndex, layerDefinition)**

-    change layerDefinition for layerIndex.
+Changes layerDefinition for layerIndex.
 New in v3

 ###### ARGUMENTS